Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 - Eat more juicy fruits and vegetables.
 Fruits and vegetables with high water content (like grapes, melons, and tomatoes) contribute to your daily water intake.

 - Avoid diuretics.
 Certain medications and beverages (such as those that contain caffeine) increase urination, which can cause you to excrete water more quickly than you replace it, leading to dehydration.
-Coffee is only a weak diuretic, but if your total caffeine content across coffee, food and energy drinks, and pre-workout supplements is high, the effect can be high.
+Coffee is only a weak diuretic, but if your total caffeine content across coffee, food, energy drinks, and pre-workout supplements is high, the effect can be increased.

 Frequently Asked Questions